 How has the university’s endowment performed over time?

-Thanks to the generous support of our donors and the university’s prudent management, the UAlberta endowment has grown from $751 million to $1.3 billion over the past 10 years.
-Since 1989, the actual annualized investment return has been 9.8%, while total spending and inflation have been 6.9%.
+Thanks to the generous support of our donors and the university’s prudent management, the UAlberta endowment has grown from $734 million to $1.4 billion over the past 10 years.
+Since 1989, the actual annualized investment return has been 9.6 per cent, while total spending and inflation have been 7.6 per cent.
 The additional earnings have been reinvested to grow the value of the endowment to enable stable funding that increases over time.

-Following a comprehensive review that included consultation with donors and other stakeholders, the university is revising its endowment spending policy.
+Following a comprehensive review that included consultation with donors and other stakeholders, the university revised its endowment spending policy.
 Effective April 1, 2018, 4.0 per cent of the endowment's 60-month average market value will be allocated for spending every year.
-This straightforward approach will make more funds available for current use, while ensuring the endowment continues to grow and benefit future generations of students, professors and researchers.
+This straightforward approach makes more funds available for current use, while ensuring the endowment continues to grow and benefit future generations of students, professors and researchers.

 What percent of earnings is used to grow the endowment?